gwimbrow/mslto/README.md

 # misəl-tō
-**mslto** is a dynamic reactivity engine based on prototype chaining. mslto provides a stand-alone reactivity module for browser-based applications that tracks and responds to changes through a tree-like data structure. mslto is not an application framework; the engine only handles reactivity, and can (in theory) work in tandem with any other browser application framework.
+**mslto** is a dynamic reactivity engine based on prototype chaining. mslto provides a standalone reactivity module for browser-based applications that tracks and responds to changes through a tree-like data structure. mslto is not an application framework; the engine only handles reactivity, and can (in theory) work in tandem with any other browser-based application technology.

-## concepts
+## Explainer
 A mslto tree begins with a root node, instantiated with `mslto.Provider`.
 Children are added to the tree by calling an existing node's `create()` method.
 Reactive data are referenced through a node's `props` accessor.

 ```js